The practical stuff

 WHAT ELSE TO DO IN THE LOCAL AREA

 The Barbican area is something of an undiscovered treasure.
-Why not avoid the crowds and try one of these family-friendly activities?
+Why not try one of these family-friendly activities?
 The more you get to know this special part of our capital, the more you'll love it.

 - Barbican Children's Library